stautuan/learn-go/4-structs/structs.md

 # Structs in Go

-It represents structured data to group different variables together
+It represents structured data (fields) to group different variables together

 <!-- is this the equivalent of a class? -->